STAMP-project/camp/README.md

 The tool is not yet available in any public repository and therefore could be installed using pip

 ### Execution
-The following command generates new artefacts by modifing existing artefacts given in a product model, i.e. realizes the product model.
+The following command generates new artifacts by modifying existing artifacts given in a product model, i.e. realizes the product model.
 ```
 > rcamp realize examples/product_model.yaml
 ```
 ## Models
 ### Product model
 A product model contains a description of products to realize.
-Each description for the product contains: name, pruduct path, path to a realization model, variables to realize.
+Each description for the product contains: name, product path, path to a realization model, variables to realize.
 Example:
 ```
 products:
   - product1: